xavikumar/CourseProject/README.md

 =================================================

 A new data set is formed as per the CodeBook.
 New data set contains two IDs, one is Subject and second in Activity Labels.
+There are 30 subjects and 6 activity labels.
-New data set contains 79 variables.
+New data set contains 180 observations, each containing 79 new variables.
+These new variables are the average values of subsequent variables for every IDs.